 We welcome you to join us!

-- Collecting food for Foodshare and the Kosher Food Pantry.
+- Collecting food for Foodshare, The Anja Rosenberg Kosher Food Pantry, and The West Hartford Food Pantry.

-- Sending holiday boxes to Jewish soldiers in Iraq.
+- Sending holiday gifts to Jewish soldiers overseas.